jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 a *category* called `Hask`, where the types form the objects and functions between two types, the morphisms.

-But what is a category?\
-A category $C$ is an algebraic structure defined on a collection of:
+Formally, a category $C$ is an algebraic structure defined on a collection of:

 -   objects (denoted $A, B, C, ...$)
 -   morphism between a pair $A, B$ denoted $C(A,B)$